tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 ## Colour

 There are various ways to specify colour in Processing.
-To keep things simple, we will stick with hexadecimal values for the first lesson.
+To keep things simple, we will stick with hexadecimal values for the first tutorial.
 If you are familiar with graphics software like Adobe Photoshop, Illustrator, Inkscape, or Gimp, you will have seen these values in your colour mixer.
 Processing includes its own colour selector.
 To access this, select **Tools > Color Selector...**

 <figure>
   <img src="{{ site.url }}/img/pitl01/colour-selector.png" />